Loading...

 Children can wear disposable or reusable face masks.

-The disposable face masks are made of non-woven material, with 3 layers to offer protection from spreading viruses.
-These masks need to be disposed of in bins immediately after use (one use only) and hygiene measures should be taken : washing the hands or sanitizing.
+The disposable face masks are made of non-woven material and have three layers to offer protection from spreading viruses.
+They need to be disposed of in bins immediately after use (one use only), and hygiene measures should be taken: washing hands or sanitizing.

 Some shops sell disposable face masks for kids with cute designs to make them more attractive, made from non-allergenic material wrapped individually in packs.
 These are great for wearing as they are soft and don’t slip easily from the face, offering protection from respiratory viruses.